10 Best Cities for Asian Men to Date: The Ranking No One Else Will Give You

 How to Actually Use This Information

-Here is the framework I give every client who asks me what city they should move to for their dating life.
-It applies whether you are considering a cross-country move or you are simply trying to maximize results in the city you are already in.
+Here is the framework I give every client who asks what city they should move to for their dating life.

 First, identify your non-negotiable structural constraints.
 Budget.
 Health needs.
 Career requirements.
 These come first.
-No city’s dating scene is worth moving to if you cannot sustain the cost of living or if it pulls you away from professional opportunities you need.
-Dating is a quality of life issue.
-Your finances and career are the foundation that makes quality of life possible.
+No city’s dating scene is worth moving to if you cannot sustain the cost of living or if it pulls you away from opportunities you need.

 Second, define your dating objective honestly.
 Are you looking for high volume and variety?
 A specific ethnic demographic?
 Long-term relationship potential?
-The answer to that question changes the city ranking dramatically.
+The answer changes the city ranking dramatically.
 New York is the best overall market.
-But for an Asian man who specifically wants to date within Asian culture and prefers social circle dynamics over cold approach, Honolulu or the San Gabriel Valley in LA might outperform Manhattan.
+But for an Asian man who specifically wants to date within Asian culture and prefers social circle dynamics, Honolulu or the San Gabriel Valley in LA might outperform Manhattan.

 Will You Be Perceived Differently as an Asian Man in a Different City?